xmartlabs/XLForm/README.md

 ```objc
 static NSString *const XLFormRowDescriptorTypePassword = @"password";
 ```
-Will be represented by a `UITextField` with `UITextAutocorrectionTypeNo`, `UITextAutocapitalizationTypeNone` and `UIKeyboardTypeAlphabet`.
+Will be represented by a `UITextField` with `UITextAutocorrectionTypeNo`, `UITextAutocapitalizationTypeNone` and `UIKeyboardTypeASCIICapable`.
 This row type also set the  `secureTextEntry` to `YES` in order to hide what the user types.

 ```objc